dimagor/socraticswirl/README.md

 library(socraticswirl)
 socratic_swirl_init(id, appkey, apikey, instructor)
 ```
 You should see "Initialization completed.", which indicate the initialization process succeeded.
+You only need to initialize once, as long as the keys and the instructor are not changed.

 Your instructor will also give you a line of code to run within your R terminal, which will register your SocraticSwirl session so that it knows what course and lesson you are taking and who your instructor is.
 With course_name, lesson_name and your_id you already have, it will look something like this:
 ``` r